Build a Segment

 Some segments might not immediately succeed at the segment creation step.
 Segment creation will be retried several times and show a status of "Processing" during that time.
 If the segment fails to create after the attempts to retry creating it, it will show a status of "failed" once the retries have completed.
 If the segment fails to create, contact your LiveRamp account representative.

-If the segment consists entirely or your organization's first-party data, you can edit the segment rules once the segment has a status of "Ready" or "Creation Failed".
+If the segment consists entirely of your organization's first-party data, you can edit the segment rules once the segment has a status of "Ready" or "Creation Failed".
 For more information, see "Edit a Segment".

 Build a Segment with the AI-Assisted Segment Builder